Shopping Cart (0)

 Fat and necessary fatty acids are found in items such as salmon, poultry, liver, and cattle found in cat diets.
 When extra fat is added to a diet, the fat source is expressly indicated in the ingredient list.
 For example, cow fat, fish oil, or soybean oil.

 Label reading is very essential here because by doing so you can identify each ingredient and determine if it’s in the correct quantity.

 Here are some pointers to help you understand and to make the best decision possible:

 To ensure your cat gets the nutrients it needs, always choose an AAFCO-approved product.
-Check out Petcubes for a well-balanced meal for your cat.
+Check out PetCubes Gently Cooked Cat food for a well-balanced meal for your cat.
 It is professionally crafted and meets the nutritional profile criteria established by AAFCO.

 *Click here for additional information on the AAFCO guidelines.*

 Dr Francis is one of the top wildlife nutritionists in Asia.
 Originating from Montreal, Canada, he left at 21 to pursue his Masters and subsequently a PhD in wildlife nutrition at Oxford Brookes University.
 Instead of taking the path of common animal science to learn about farm animals, or through the veterinarian space and taking a certificate in nutrition, he took the road less travelled to dive deep into the world of animal ecology, metabolism and nutrition.